llvm/mlir-www/website/content/getting_started/Debugging.md

 ## Inspecting compilation

 There's no silver bullet for debugging the compilation process.
-Standard debugging techniques (printf debugging, gdb/lldb, IDE graphical debuggers, etc.) are of course applicable, but here are MLIR-specific facilities that are quite useful before diving into a generic debug flow.
+Standard debugging techniques (printf debugging, gdb/lldb, IDE graphical debuggers, etc.) are of course applicable, but below are MLIR-specific facilities that are quite useful before diving into a generic debug flow.
 These facilities assume that you have reduced your problem to a form that can be reproduced with `mlir-opt` or another program that hooks into MLIR's option parsing, if this is not the case, see section "Isolating test case" below.

 - `-mlir-print-stacktrace-on-diagnostic` causes a stacktrace to be  printed when a diagnostic is emitted.
 This can be useful to quickly get an idea where in a pass an error is happening.